 Architectural Registration Exam

 The Architectural Registration Exam (ARE) multi-part (or division) exam is designed to test your knowledge and skills regarding the practice of architecture.
-University of Oregon graduates outperform graduates from many competitor institutions on the ARE, a key milestone to licensure.
-From 2017 to 2019, UO graduates' pass rates averaged 71% compared to the National Average of 55%.
-UO graduates consistently score above the national average in all six expertise areas of:
+University of Oregon graduates outperform graduates from many competitor institutions on the ARE, a key milestone to licensure. based on data through 2020, UO graduates' pass rates average 73% compared to the national average of 55%.
+UO graduates consistently score above the national average in all six exam areas:

 - Construction and evaluation

 - Practice management